 (February 13, 2022 / JNS) A Saudi Arabian professor who now lives in Dubai has told JNS that peace between Israel and Saudi Arabia “will happen” but that it could take more time.

-“If you ask me, logically and rationally, it will happen,” Dr. Najat AlSaied said.
+“If you ask me, logically and rationally, it will happen,” said Najat AlSaied.
 “But Saudi Arabia is complicated and peace may take some time.”

 She noted that while Israel and Saudi Arabia share a common enemy in Iran, security is not the only consideration for a country like Saudi Arabia, which she said represents the Islamic and Arab world as the home of Mecca and Medina.